Board of Directors

 As a resident of Oshawa, Marcy has volunteered with her local union, District 13 OSSTF, her high school, political campaigns and with newcomers to Canada in English language learning.
 She lives in Oshawa with her husband and child, and is committed to helping residents of Durham live their best lives.

-Marcy currently sits on CLOC’s Board Governance Committee.
+Marcy currently co-chairs CLOC’s Board Governance Committee.

 Andrew Marsden